 - 6.28 Signs shall be designed and located to minimize impacts to visual resources.
 Signs approved as part of commercial development shall be incorporated into the design of the project and shall be subject to height and width limitations that ensure that signs are visually compatible with surrounding areas and protect scenic views.
-Roof signs, pole signs, projecting signs and internally illuminated signs shall not be permitted. - 6.29 Placement of signs, utilities, or other accessory equipment that obstruct views to the ocean, beaches, parks, or along scenic roads shall be prohibited. - 6.30 Existing offsite outdoor advertising billboards shall be phased out and the construction of new billboards is prohibited.
+Roof signs, pole signs, projecting signs and internally illuminated signs shall not be permitted. - 6.29 Placement of signs other than traffic or public safety signs, utilities, or other accessory equipment that obstruct views to the ocean, beaches, parks, or other scenic areas, or along from public viewing areas and scenic roads shall be prohibited. - 6.30 Existing offsite outdoor advertising billboards shall be phased out and the construction of new billboards is prohibited.